USS Alabama (BB-60): Modifications

-Alabama received a series of modifications through her wartime career, consisting primarily of additions to anti-aircraft battery and various types of radar sets.
+Alabama received a series of modifications through her wartime career, consisting primarily of additions to the anti-aircraft battery and various types of radar sets.
 The first addition was the installation of SC air search radar in 1941, fitted in the foremast, which was later replaced with an SK type set.
 At the same time, an SG surface search radar was installed on the forward superstructure; a second SG set was added to the main mast after experiences during the Guadalcanal campaign in 1942.
 In 1943, she received a Mark 3 fire-control radar, mounted on her conning tower to assist in the direction of her main battery guns.
 The Mark 3 was quickly replaced with more modern Mark 8 fire-control radar, and Mark 4 radars for the secondary battery guns.
 She later received Mark 12/22 sets in place of the Mark 4s.
 Alabama also received a TDY jammer.
 In 1945, her traditional spotting scopes were replaced with Mark 27 microwave radar sets.

 The ship's light anti-aircraft battery was gradually expanded.
 Four more 40 mm quadruple mounts were allocated to the ship in late 1942, but by the time she underwent her refit in November 1943, the allotted armament had been increased to twelve quadruple mounts.
 Two more were to be added to the forecastle in 1945, but experience with other ships demonstrated these to be excessively wet in most sea conditions and thus unusable, so they were never installed aboard Alabama.
 In May 1943, she had another eight 20 mm guns installed, bringing the total to fifty-three of the guns.
 By 1945, the ship's 20 mm battery had grown to fifty-six guns, all in single mounts.
 She was slated to have these exchanged for forty twin mounts, but the work was not done before the war ended and she was removed from service.